Installation on Microsoft Windows

 Step 4 - Run the installation

-Scenario 1 - Install all components on one machine
+Scenario 1 - Single machine mode, all components

 Open a CMD window with elevated permissions (right click, Run as administrator) and execute the following command from the root of the unzipped files: